-If you've suffered serious medical complications due to a failure to diagnose prostate cancer, contact the Columbus doctor malpractice attorneys at the Donahey Law Firm today to schedule a free consultation to discuss your case.
+If you've suffered serious medical complications due to a failure to diagnose or a delay in diagnosis of prostate cancer, contact the Columbus, Ohio attorneys at the Donahey Law Firm today to schedule a free consultation to discuss your case.

 Following Up on Suspicious PSA Results

 If a prostate gland is enlarged and other symptoms are present, a doctor will likely follow up with a PSA blood test.
 If a patient's PSA is elevated, taking swatches of the prostate and conducting a biopsy is usually undertaken.
 Depending on a patient's medical history and whether or not there is a history of prostate cancer in his family, more extensive testing may be involved as well.
 Negligence and medical malpractice enters when a doctor elects not to follow up when certain symptoms or results present themselves.
 Even if cancer isn't found on an initial biopsy, if the PSA remains elevated additional swatches may need to be taken.